 Let’s start with basic knee anatomy.

-So, your knee is a synovial joint, meaning it’s one of the most moveable joints in your body.
-As a synovial joint, part of its anatomy is a capsule that houses cartilage and fluid that reduces friction during activity.
+Your knee is a synovial joint, meaning it’s one of the most moveable joints in your body.
+As a synovial joint, part of its anatomy is a capsule that houses cartilage and fluid.
+In turn, this reduces friction during activity.
+(2)

-Your muscles, on the other hand, serve a dual purpose: They’re in charge of moving your knee joint but stronger muscles (that you know how to control) also help with stability.
+On the other hand, your muscles serve a dual purpose.
+One, they make moving your knee joint possible.
+Second, stronger muscles (that you know how to control) help with stability.

 So, to summarize, here’s a list of parts involved with your knee:

 - Joint capsule (along with the cartilages and fluid it confines)

 - Muscles and their respective tendons